Cornell-MAE-UG/fa25-portfolio-ishanr254/_projects/heat_transfer_hw.md

 ---
-layout: project
+layout: report
 title: "MAE 3240 - Composite Wall Heat Conduction (Problem Set)"
 date: 2026-03-10
 icon: /assets/images/Cornell_Logo.png
 image: assets/images/Cornell_Logo.png
+file: /assets/files/htUpload.pdf
+type: pdf
 ---

 ### Reflection

-This problem set assignment from MAE 3240 (Heat Transfer) was one of the most valuable exercises in building my physical intuition for one-dimensional conduction through composite systems.
-The problem centered on a two-wall system — Wall A with uniform volumetric heat generation and an insulated left boundary, and Wall B acting as a purely conductive layer between Wall A and a convective coolant.
-By working through the energy balance and applying Fourier's Law in each region, I had to carefully reason about what the temperature measurements at the two surfaces of Wall A actually tell us: the interface temperature T_i and the insulated-wall temperature T_w together encode both the heat flux leaving Wall A and the shape of the parabolic temperature profile driven by heat generation.
-Finding the right surface temperature T_s for Wall B, the volumetric generation rate q̇, and the thermal conductivity k_A all followed from applying the correct boundary conditions in the right sequence — a process that made the connection between the governing equations and measurable physical quantities very concrete.
+This MAE 3240 heat transfer problem set was one of the most useful assignments I have done so far because it helped me build real intuition for one-dimensional conduction in a composite wall system.
+The setup involved two walls: Wall A had uniform volumetric heat generation and an insulated left boundary, while Wall B acted as a conductive layer between Wall A and a convective coolant.
+What made the problem especially valuable was that it forced me to think carefully about what the given temperatures actually meant physically, not just mathematically.
+The interface temperature Ti and the insulated-side wall temperature Tw were not just numbers to plug into equations.
+Together, they gave information about the heat flux leaving Wall A and the shape of the temperature distribution caused by internal heat generation.
+Once I understood that, solving for the surface temperature Ts of Wall B, the volumetric heat generation rate q-dot, and the conductivity kA felt much more logical and systematic.

-What I found most useful about this assignment was how it reinforced the idea that every boundary condition tells a physical story.
-The insulated left wall means zero heat flux there, which fixes the symmetry of the temperature profile in Wall A and determines the direction all generated heat must flow.
-The no-contact-resistance condition at the A–B interface means the flux and temperature are continuous, linking the two sub-problems together into one coherent system.
-These kinds of reasoning steps — rather than just plugging into formulas — are directly applicable to real engineering problems involving thermal management of layered structures, such as circuit boards, heat exchangers, or insulated wall panels.
-This assignment gave me practice thinking through those steps systematically, which I expect to carry forward throughout the course and into future design work.
+What I found most useful about this assignment was how clearly it showed that boundary conditions are really physical statements.
+The insulated boundary means zero heat flux, so all of the heat generated in Wall A has to leave through the right side.
+The no-contact-resistance condition at the interface means temperature and heat flux must be continuous across the two walls, which is what ties the full problem together.
+That was probably the biggest takeaway for me: the solution only makes sense if you understand what each condition is saying physically.
+That kind of reasoning feels much more transferable to real engineering problems than just memorizing formulas, especially in systems involving layered materials and thermal management.
+Overall, this assignment helped me get more comfortable connecting the governing equations, the boundary conditions, and the physical picture of the problem.

 ---

-### Assignment PDF
-<a href="{{ site.baseurl }}/assets/files/htUpload.pdf" target="_blank">📄 View Completed Assignment (PDF)</a>
+<a href="{{ '/assets/files/htUpload.pdf' | relative_url }}" download>⬇ Download Assignment PDF</a>